Japan's Bridgestone reports ransomware attack at U.S. subsidiary

-TOKYO, March 18 (Reuters) - Japanese tyre manufacture Bridgestone Corp 5108.T on Friday said its U.S. subsidiary has suffered a ransomware attack, just weeks after suppliers of automaker Toyota Motor Corp 7203.T reported similar attacks.
+TOKYO, March 18 (Reuters) - Japanese tyre manufacture Bridgestone Corp 5108.T on Friday said its U.S. subsidiary had been hit by a ransomware attack, just weeks after suppliers of automaker Toyota Motor Corp 7203.T reported similar attacks.

-An investigation later determined the incident to be a ransomware attack, Bridgestone said.
+An investigation later determined the incident to be a ransomware attack, the company said, but declined to provide more details including ransom claims and impact from the production suspension.

+Bridgestone, which supplies tires and other automobile components to Toyota and other car manufactures, said it later reconnected the network after a comprehensive security check.

 The announcement comes about two weeks after Toyota's main supplier, Denso Corp 6902.T, detected unauthorised access via a ransomware attack at a group company that handles sales and engineering in Germany.